kalbfuss/pyframe/README.md

 Libraries should be installed using the distribution package manager.

 Note that Pyframe requires the X windows system and a desktop environment to be installed.
+Pyframe will in principle also run under Wayland, but the display will not be turned off automatically since Wayland does fully implement the "xset" command.

 ## Installation